 Municipal Solid Waste activities are classified into five stages of the waste life-cycle: generation, collection and transportation, transformation, treatment, and final disposal.
 The cost of waste collection and transportation accounts for 60–80% of total Waste Management System costs, which is the critical factor in the financial spending of the Waste Management System, developments in this field will play an important role in saving municipal expenditure.
 Waste collection refers to the use of waste collection vehicles to load waste from waste collection points.
-Waste transportation means the action of taking the collected waste to the disposal center.
+Waste transportation (route plan) means the action of taking the collected waste to the disposal center.

 Furthermore, some peculiar kinds of waste are supposed to be collected and transported with the least delay possible, because of their massive impact on people’s health, such as chemical waste, hospital waste, e-waste, and waste close to gas stations and fuel stations, etc. Especially during the global pandemic of COVID-19, the importance and necessity of giving priority to medical waste disposal are highlighted.
 Bins containing such waste should be collected to minimize the negative impact on the environment and human lives.
 In this regard, it is necessary to give high collection priority to such waste bins with a negative effect, which will be taken into consideration as one of the critical factors in the proposed priority considered vehicle routing problem model and solutions.